ValerieMauduit/AoC2022/README.md

 instructions: _If the lists are the same length and no comparison makes a decision about the order, continue checking the next part of the input._.
 In my case, if the first list is empty, I say "OK", it is the smallest one.
 I forgot to check if the right one is empty too.
 And it is not so easy: I have to keep the right side of my packets for this...

+It took me so much time to deal with the equalities...
+Recursivity and my brain: not best friends.